 NJ Emergency Preparedness

-New Jersey’s Department of Health and Senior Services has made it a priority to strengthen our state’s health care infrastructure to prepare for any public health emergency, whether an act of terrorism, natural disaster, or an emerging infectious disease.
+New Jersey’s Department of Health has made it a priority to strengthen our state’s health care infrastructure to prepare for any public health emergency, whether an act of terrorism, natural disaster, or an emerging infectious disease.
 You can participate in this preparation.
 We can work together to meet the needs of our state and our communities for efficient and effective emergency preparedness action plans.
 There are simple steps we can all take to get ready for any emergency.

 Ready Together New Jersey - A Public Health Guide to Emergency Planning

 The Federal Emergency Management Administration (FEMA) supports citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for natural and man-made emergencies.